 You are insecure because the world is spinning too fast

 changes follow us throughout our lives.
 What's exciting and interesting when you're young is just exhausting later on.
 You notice that your younger colleagues work much faster and have better ideas.
 They find it easier to understand the current zeitgeist and can implement innovations in technology and the like more quickly.
-Uncertainty spreads through you and you wonder how long you can keep up.
+Uncertainty is spreading inside you and you wonder how long you can keep up.

 You are plagued by guilt